Memmingen: Geography

 Memmingen is located at the western border of Bavaria at the river Iller, 50 km south of Ulm, and 100 km west of Munich.
 The landscape or region beginning with Memmingen is called Unterallgäu and forms a part of the region Mittelschwaben who is next to Oberschwaben and Allgäu.
 Memmingen is also sometimes called the Gate to the Allgäu.

+Climate

 Transport

 Memmingen is reached by the A7 and the A96 motorways and Memmingen station is on railways connecting Munich and Lindau and the Ulm–Oberstdorf railway.

-It has the public and international Memmingen Airport nearby.
+The town is served by Memmingen Airport which provides direct routes to some European destinations.
+The nearest major international airport is Munich Airport, located 142 km east of Memmingen.

 Economy

-Most companies are SMEs, such as the following:
+Most companies are SMEs, including the following: